Buddhas Hand Dressing & Arugula-Prosciutto Salad

 The Queen of Vinaigrettes will zest the Buddha’s Hand then add that to her heavenly concoction of vinegar, oil, and other goodies then toss those over our spring harvests of Mizuna, arugula, radishes, and random lettuces.
 Sometimes even throwing in a little prosciutto or seared pork belly.
 Uber divine spring salads.

 Our Buddha’s hand harvest is still fairly low, with most of the hands going out to friends, so I’ll be savoring every floral drop of this vinaigrette while it lasts.
-All the while hailing my cute little Salad Queen.
+All the while hailing my cute little Salad Queen and her buddhas hand dressing.

 Buddhas Hand Vinaigrette for Salads